 Teaching religion in a traditional classroom setting is just one part of the strong foundation of faith built at the school.
 Each school day begins and ends with prayers.
 Priests and seminarians are actively engaged in classroom visits, bringing their faith journeys and their vocations to life for the children.
 Outings to special points of interest, like the Basilica of the Shrine of the Immaculate Conception and Mt.
 St. Mary's Seminary are always favorite field trips for students and their parent chaperones!

 The sacraments are an ever-present part of our days at school.
 Every Friday, the student body attends Mass together at school, and on the First Friday of each month, Mass is held at the church.
 Additionally, we have Mass on Holy Days of Obligation.
 On Fridays, throughout Lent, students pray the Stations of the Cross together at the church.
 Second graders are prepared for First Penance and then First Communion.
 Similarly, eighth graders prepare for Confirmation.
-These are special years at St. Mary.
+These are special years at The Basilica School of St. Mary.

 Additionally, the school offers a number of extra-curricular activities that continue our student's spiritual growth and formation.